Non-Profit Videos: Inspire and Activate Your Donors

 Every great non-profit video has one thing in common: a powerful story.

-And video marketing for fundraising follows the same rules as any good festival adventure:
+And storytelling for fundraising follows the same rules as any good festival adventure:

-✅ a persuasive main character (someone the audience connects with)
+✅ A compelling main character (someone the audience connects with)

-✅ An emotional path (, hope, and Lasting Results)
+✅ An emotional vistas (challenges, hope, and impact)

 ✅ A reason to care (the takeaway or call to action)